SARSEF 2020 Winners

-- Make sure that your project gets registered by March 10, 2017 so you can compete!
-Check with your school or teacher to make sure that this is done.
+- Make sure that your project gets registered by February 26, 2020 so you can compete!
+Check with your school or teacher to make sure that this is done

 - Later that night, we will announce winning SARSEF projects.
 The information will be posted on our website after 8 p.m.
 (We will not tell you what you won, just that you did win something — so it will be a surprise on awards night!)

-- On March 31, be sure to bring friends and family to Cox Communications’ “Future Innovators Night.”
+- On March 13, be sure to bring friends and family to “Future Innovators Night.”
 The event will run 5:30-8 p.m.
 ALL students and parents are welcomed and encouraged to attend!
 There will be lots of interactive displays and demonstrations that night.

-- If you are an elementary school student, and your project was awarded a prize, the awards ceremony will be April 1.
-The award ceremony for middle school and high school students will be held later in the day on April 1.
+- If you are an elementary school student, and your project was awarded a prize, the awards ceremony will be March 14.

 Choosing a Category